petermoresi/read_line_print_line/README.md

 The project includes samples for many different languages.

-These can be used as a starter project for anyone that wants to write a command line program that process data with pipes.
+These can be used as a starter code to write command line program to process data.

 Example: